 Dutron has been one of the early users of Japan's Sekisui CPVC compound - 'Durastream' in India, and these CPVC pipes are established as quality products for the hot and cold-water plumbing system.
-The imposition of tariff on import of CPVC from countries like China has helped quality manufacturers of CPVC Pipes.
+The recent imposition of tariff on import of CPVC from countries like China will definitely help quality manufacturers of CPVC Pipes.
 HDPE pipe market growth largely depends on Agriculture season and Industrial projects.
-A good Agriculture season and momentum in industrial growth will be critical to Dutron's growth in the current year.
+Hoping for good Agriculture season amid weak industrial growth will be critical to Dutron's growth in the current year.